 Washing your dog strips his skin and fur of essential oils needed to keep them moisturized, so consider keeping baths to a minimum.

 Be sure to keep the environment in your home comfortable by using a humidifier, which will help keep his skin and fur (and yours, too), nice and soft.
-You can also apply petroleum jelly to paws to keep them protected.
+You can also apply petroleum jelly or a homemade paw balm to paws to keep them protected.

 There is a whole host of chemicals we use during the winter months that could be a danger to pets, as well as toxins they may come into contact with naturally.